This Molasses Cookie recipe are soft and chewy with the perfect combination of spices. They are a must make holiday cookie that everyone will love.

 I highly recommend that you use molasses for this molasses cookie recipe.
 It is part of what brings the signature flavor and texture to these great cookies.
 That being said, if you are in a pinch you can replace the molasses with

 - 1/4 cup honey

 How to Measure Flour

-All purpose flour one of the most universal ingredients but it can ruin your recipe if it is not measured properly.
-Using a scale is the best way to ensure the correct amount.
+All purpose flour is one of the most universal ingredients but it can ruin your recipe if it is not measured properly.
+Following these steps will help ensure that you have the correct amount:

 - Use a dry measuring cup meant for flour and other dry ingredients.

 - Lightly spoon the flour into your measuring cup.

 - Use a straight edge utensil or the back of a knife to level off the top of the measuring cup.